silentsignal/heureka/README.md

 Tasks
 -----

-The purpose of this software is to test the behavior-based capabilities of anti-virus/HIDS/other software, not to evade detection, so the tasks performed by heureka should not aim evasion but the realistic yet harmless implementation of real-world tactics.
+Tasks are model implementations of typical malware behaviour.
+The can be seen as micro-modules that can be switched on and off in order to find out if a product detects some specific behaviour.

   * VirtualAlloc() WX
     * Generate + Execute code (NOPs?
 More complex?)
-  * Save log to %TEMP% [TODO]
+  * Save log to %TEMP%
   * Encrypt/Decrypt [TODO]
     * XOR obfuscation
     * Some standard algorithm, maybe RC4
     * Key derived from environment variables
   * Comminicate with .cn, .ru [TODO]
     * Through configured proxy (HTTP(S))
-    * ICMP ?
+    * ICMP tunneling
-    * DNS ?
+    * DNS tunneling
   * Set autostart [TODO]
     * Registry
     * Startup folder
   * Look for office documents, PDFs [TODO]

+## Notes

+The purpose of this software is to test the behavior-based capabilities of anti-virus/HIDS/other software, not to evade detection, so the tasks performed by heureka should not aim evasion but the realistic yet harmless implementation of real-world tactics.

+Shellcode can be arbitrarily complex and can perform unpredictable actions.
+Typical shellcode behaviour should be implemented in Tasks.
+If shellcode injection/decoding/etc. is needed, it is recommended to use some simple, harmless code (like the MsgBox provided).

 Feature Requirements
 --------------------